biomedisa/biomedisa/README/windows_interpolation.md

 Use Windows Search: `Check for updates` and `View optional updates`
 Windows automatically detects your GPU and installs the required drivers.
 Alternatively, install them manually, e.g. Download and install [NVIDIA](https://www.nvidia.com/Download/Find.aspx?lang=en-us) driver.
+Warning: Intel integrated GPUs (iGPUs) are not recommended, as they may produce incorrect results.

 #### Option 2: Install CPU Runtime for OpenCL
 For Intel CPU support, download and install [Intel CPU Runtime for OpenCL Applications for Windows OS](https://software.intel.com/en-us/articles/opencl-drivers).